-It’s hard to beat hot, crispy Roasted Red Potatoes.
-Golden brown outside, creamy inside, and seasoned up however you like, pop this versatile side dish into your oven, then let the heat work its magic.
+It’s hard to beat a pan of hot, crispy Roasted Red Potatoes.
+Golden brown outside, creamy inside, and seasoned up however you like, pop this versatile, easy side dish into your oven, then let the heat work its magic.

 - Baby Red Potatoes.
 With thin skin (aka crispy skin) and delightfully fluffy yet creamy insides, baby red potatoes are a roasting rockstar.
 Red potatoes are rich in fiber, vitamins, and iron too.